OfficeDev/office-js-docs-pr/docs/develop/overview-authn-authz.md

 ### Access Microsoft Graph through SSO

-In some scenarios not only do you need the user's information, but you also need to access [Microsoft Graph](/graph) resources on behalf of the user.
+In some scenarios not only do you need the user's identity, but you also need to access [Microsoft Graph](/graph) resources on behalf of the user.
 For example, you may need to send an email, or create a chat in Teams on behalf of the user.
 These actions, and more, can be accomplished through Microsoft Graph.
 You'll need to follow these steps:

 1. Get the access token for the current user through SSO by calling [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_).
 1. Use the on-behalf-of flow to exchange the access token for a new access token containing claims that allow your add-in to call Microsoft Graph.